 - Your illness is self-inflicted.
 This exception will likely not arise when it comes to coronavirus.

-Proving You Received Coronavirus at Work for Your Workers’ Comp Claim
+Proving You Contracted Coronavirus at Work for Your Workers’ Comp Claim

 One of the most challenging issues involving filing for workers’ compensation for coronavirus involves proving that you got coronavirus at work.
 You will only qualify for workers’ compensation benefits when you can prove that you contracted coronavirus while you were at work.
 You may have been infected by a coworker, a consumer, or by interacting with the public as a first-responder or health care worker.